desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-03-improving-dependency-resolution-in-bundler.md

 [pull request][failed-pr] that got the tests passing and fixed my issue locally.
 Job done, right?
 Sadly not.
 Patching Dependabot with my "fix" caused the same error to occur on a *different* set of Gemfiles!
 Arghhh!
-Clearly I didn't know what I was doing, and was going to need to figure it out
+Clearly I didn't know what I was doing, and was going to need to if I was going to fix this bug.

 ### OK, so how's this thing supposed to work?